gabeochoa/pharmasea/README.md

 if youd like to try a specific version, the easiest way is to use gitblame to find the commit the changelog line was added and then just checkout that hash (sorry im not doing releases / tags atm)

+### alpha_0.23.07.03

+Known Issues
+- (All) movement sucks today with analog stick
+- (All) grabbing / dropping is really bad and doesnt work as expected
+- (IR) timer running out doesnt do anything
+- (IR) Conveyer belt model is now bread cause it keeps crashing on windows

+impact / gameplay changes
+- customers now check for if the bottle contains pills
+- change controls based on camera direction
+- character models are now updated over the internet so you can see who your friends are dressed as
+- added new character model (rogue)
+- turn on/off speech bubble when customer is at front of line / leaving
+- you can now pick up pills with the pill bottle
+- added pill selector crate (hold work button to switch)
+- cooler looking default map
+- Created trigger-area so you can actually load into the game without the devtools!
+(Also shows number of players needed) bug fixes
+- fixed issue with pathfinding that was causing noclips
+- you cant pick up walls anymore
+- fixed issue where dead items were being rendered still
+- brought back furniture highlights! better eng
+- pathfinding unittests
+- speed up the gameupdate tick by 40x with this one weird trick (dont compile used logs)
+- i think i may have solved the component desync problem for good (tm)
+- add dev flags for disabling sound and models to speed up game start during dev

 ### alpha_0.23.06.29

 Finally finished the ECS rewrite!!